edeediong/Flask-Pulumi-GitHub-Actions/README.md

 * AWS CodeDeploy for Continuous Deployment, used in automating the deployment to the server
 * AWS S3 to store the source code of the repository and push to AWS EC2.
 * AWS EC2 to serve the source code
-* AWS IAM to create access keys used by the repository.
+* AWS IAM to create access keys used by the repository..